Probabilistic Computers (and Hence Quantum Computers) Are Rigorously More Powerful Than Classical Deterministic

 \subsection{Derandomize Probabilistic Algorithms by PRGs}

 0.3 cm

-One among the two basic methods in the theory of derandomization is {\em pseudorandom generators}, as shown by the following Theorem \ref{theorem8.1}, which exhibits how a {\em complexity-theoretic PRGs} can be used to derandomize probabilistic algorithms.
+One of the two fundamental methods in the theory of derandomization is the use of {\em pseudorandom generators}, as shown by the following theorem, which exhibits how a {\em complexity-theoretic PRG} can be used to derandomize probabilistic algorithms.